tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 1.3.0 =
 * **New feature:** Protection against brute-force and reverse-brute-force attack to `wp-login.php`.
 This is an experimental function and can be enabled on `Settings` tab.
-An IP address from countries in whitelist can try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
+An IP address from country in whitelist can try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
 * **Fixed an issue:** Maxmind database file may be downloaded automatically without deactivate/re-activate when upgrade is finished.